Discover brilliant 5k runs, 10k runs, half-marathons and marathons in London in 2020.

 A ten-kilometre running event through central London – Regent Street, the Stand and Embankment are all part of the route – offering bands and DJs every kilometre and over 10,000 runners taking part.
 Get your tickets here.

-This weekend of running offers the chance to take part in a 5k, 10k, half-marathon or full marathon!
+This weekend of running offers the chance to take part in a 5k, 10k, half marathon or full marathon.
 Either way, you’ll get the chance to run through Kew Gardens and along the Richmond riverside, making it one of the prettiest routes in the city.
 They call themselves ‘the UK’s most exclusive marathon’, but it doesn’t seem especially expensive, so we’re guessing they don’t have too many places.
 Best register now then!
 (Bonus: you’ve got ages to train and you can do it over the summer!)

-9. September 29: Ealing Half Marathon
+19. September 27: Ealing Half Marathon

 This West London race was voted the UK’s best half marathon three years in a row (I’m not sure what makes it so good – perhaps someone gives you a piggyback part of the way?
 We can but hope!)
 It too boasts fully-closed roads so you can veer about all over the place, should you so desire.
 Enter now, here.

 It’s not been pencilled in for 2020 yet, but it’s well worth trying if it returns.
 A 15 mile run, all the way from the Olympic Park in Hackney to Putney in deepest south-west London, this is a race that’ll truly transport you.
 (Fortunately a van takes all your bags to the other end!)
 It’s organised by Shelter and raises money to help the homeless in London.
 Keep an eye on Shelter’s website for updates.

 Also published on Medium.